botzrDev/mcp-guard/docs/quickstart.md

 # Quick Start Guide

-Get from zero to a secured MCP server in 5 minutes.
+Get from zero to a secured MCP server in under 10 minutes.

 ## What is MCP Guard?